apache/datasketches-website/docs/Graduation/Maturity.md

 #### Yes.
   * Our project has committers and contributors from Verizon Media, Inc.; Hypercube, Inc.; Permutive, Inc. UK;
-Tableau (Salesforce, Inc.); Georgetown University, Washington, D.C.; Warwick University, UK; UC Berkeley; Apache Druid, and other researchers from around the world.
+Tableau (Salesforce, Inc.); Georgetown University, Washington, D.C.; Warwick University, UK; UC Berkeley; Apache Druid, and other researchers and engineers from around the world.

 ### IN20